anemu911/hanhbook/_pages/about.md

 I have been writing articles as a way of reflection, because there is no way I can keep all those thoughts in my brain.
 I keep quite a number of articles in my private blog because I always feel hesitant in leaving my writing trace in a public platform (i.e personal blog).
 Because there's no clear reason why I should feel feel scared, this blog is an attempt to overcome that feeling.

 ### About this blog
-This blog covers my steps to essentialism, my personal projects and my learnings from working as a software product manager.
+This blog covers my steps to simple living/essentialism, my personal projects and my learnings from working as a software product manager.